-Restructuring Activity: High
+Restructuring Activity: Very high

 Restructuring activity in NHS

 Craig Masters is Head of Public Sector Cluster, which includes the NHS as one of four core segments.
 David Lock leads our approach to the NHS sector nationally.
 For a full list of our senior people with experience in this sector use the button below.Our senior team